TSamson-QA/Practical_Project/README.md

 From these two Objects, a suggested Alignment will be generated.
 To achieve this, I have considered assigning numerical values to the Classes and Races and placing them in an Array.
 Service 2 will select a random Class (and its assigned value).
 Service 3 will select a random Race (and its assigned value.)
 Service 4 will then collect the values, and calculate an average, and output a suggested Alignment for your character based on the values assigned and the average of them.

+## Jira Board
+My first draft of my Jira board has the first issues that need to be addressed, as well as issues that will need to be worked on through the project.
+You can find the link to the Jira Board [here.](https://ajcacademyproject.atlassian.net/jira/software/projects/PP/boards/7)